Loading

 UK-Adjacent Zone Changes

-The Comparable Analyst tracks zone change outcomes for student housing near SEC university campuses.
+The Comparable outcomes review tracks zone change outcomes for student housing near SEC university campuses.
 The pattern is consistent: 4-6 story infill projects pass with moderate opposition; 8+ story proposals that require zone changes in established neighborhoods with organized neighbors split councils.
 The scale of the ask determines the political risk.

 “What if a 48/100 score and a by-right alternative flag had redirected Core Spaces to the 4-story design before a six-hour hearing?”